 "Well God has a plan for everything," the country star told former Today anchor Matt Lauer.
 "But I said that I think probably it was his plan for me not to have kids so everybody's kids could be mine, and they are now!"

-Lauer also asked Parton about how she got her gift for working with kids.
+Lauer also asked the "Jolene" singer about how she got her gift for working with kids.
 According to Parton, it comes from growing up with her large family in the Smoky Mountains.
 Her mother Avie Lee Parton had a full house.

 When asked about her childlike nature, Parton naturally had a clever response.
 "I do think I'm child-like but that's different than childish!
 In fact somebody said, 'Why'd you wait so long to put this album out?' and I said, 'I want to wait until I was in my second childhood so I'm pretty much there now!'"